SmartyList: Web Interface

 - Open a text editor, like Notepad++ for Windows or TextWrangler for Mac.

-- Paste the SmartyStreets output data into a new window of the text editor.
+- Paste the SmartyStreets output data into a new window of the text editor, and save the file.

 - Go back to your Excel spreadsheet and click on the cell where you want to paste the output data.